firminoneto11/setup-virtual-machines/README.md

-# Setup WSL
+# Setup Virtual Machines

-### A simple tool for setting up wsl machines with the stack i work with
+### Go scripts to install some packages that i find necessary in some situations